leticiamchd/Google-Data-Analytics-Certificate/Complete Report.md

 Identify trends in how consumers use non-Bellabeat smart devices and how these insights can be applied into Bellabeat’s marketing strategy.

-**Stakeholders**
+**Stakeholders**<br/>

-Urška Sršen - Bellabeat cofounder and Chief Creative Officer
+Urška Sršen - Bellabeat cofounder and Chief Creative Officer<br/>

-Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team
+Sando Mur - Bellabeat cofounder and key member of Bellabeat executive team<br/>
 Bellabeat Marketing Analytics team

 ## 2. Prepare